reactjs/react.dev/content/tutorial/tutorial.md

 }
 ```

-Whenever `this.setState` is called, an update for the Square is scheduled.
-React will update and re-render the Square and the Square's `this.state.value` will be `'X'`.
-We'll be able to see the `X` on the game board.
+By calling `this.setState` from a Square, we tell React to re-render this Square using the new state.
+After the update, the Square's `this.state.value` will be `'X'`, so we'll see the `X` on the game board.
 If you click on any Square, an `X` should show up.

-In React, if a component is updated and has descendents, React will also update and re-render the component's descendants.
+When you call `setState` in a component, React will automatically update the components inside of it too.

 [View the current code.](https://codepen.io/gaearon/pen/VbbVLg?editors=0010)